IsomorphicAlgo/Rusty_Server/ITERATIVE_PLAN.md

 **Questions to Ask**:
-- How much historical data do you want to store? (affects schema design)
+- How much historical data do you want to store? (affects schema design) --Please store 10 years of historical data.
+Can we expand this further later if desired?
 - Will MySQL run on your laptop for development, or only on the server?
+--This wil run in development on my laptop, and then eventually be on the server rack unit.
 ---

 ### Step 4.2: Database Operations